Love Kills (Freddie Mercury song)

-"Love Kills" is a song by Freddie Mercury, and his first song released as a solo artist, though the other members of Queen appeared on the song - initially uncredited.
+"Love Kills" is a 1984 song by Freddie Mercury, and his first song released as a solo artist, though the other members of Queen appeared on the song - initially uncredited.

 Written by Mercury and Giorgio Moroder, it was originally used in Moroder's 1984 restoration and edit of Fritz Lang's 1927 silent film Metropolis, as part of the film's new soundtrack.
 In 1985, the film was nominated at the 5th Golden Raspberry Awards for Worst Musical Score, and the song itself was nominated for Worst Original Song.
 Nevertheless, the single reached number ten on the UK Singles Chart.

 Officially, the single has only ever been credited to Freddie Mercury, despite it being a collaboration with Moroder.
 In 2000, the liner notes of the Freddie Mercury boxset The Solo Collection confirmed that Brian May and Roger Taylor contributed guitar and drums to the track, and many years later, the 2019 compilation Never Boring confirmed that the fourth member of Queen, John Deacon also performed on the song, contributing additional guitar parts.
 There has been no confirmation as to why the track was released credited solely to Mercury and not as a Queen single, but the band's contract with EMI Records worldwide (and Capital Records in the USA) may have contributed to this, as the Metropolis soundtrack was released on CBS Records, who would go on to sign Freddie as a solo artist for the 1985 album Mr. Bad Guy.

 The song was never performed live in any concert or event.
-Queen + Adam Lambert performed the song live for the very first time on the North American leg of their tour in 2014 as a ballad.
+Queen + Adam Lambert performed the song live for the first time on the North American leg of their tour in 2014 as a ballad.
 That version was later reworked by Brian May & Roger Taylor with the original vocals by Mercury for the album Queen Forever in 2014.

 A remix of "Love Kills" was also used for the closing credits of the 1993 film Loaded Weapon 1.
 This version was the Richard Wolf Mix as found on the compilation album The Great Pretender.
-In 2009, a cover version by English synthpop singer Little Boots was included on her extended plays Little Boots and Illuminations.
+In 2009, a cover version by English synth-pop singer Little Boots was included on her extended plays Little Boots and Illuminations.

 The B-side, "Rotwang's Party (Robot Dance)" was written and performed by Moroder.
 Although used in his rendition of Metropolis, it was not included in the film's soundtrack album.